stanley-fork/WFGY/TensionUniverse/BlackHole/Q129_ultimate_energy_efficiency.md

 * `ln 2` is the natural logarithm of 2,
 * `N_erase(m; r)` is the effective rate of logically irreversible operations in region `r`.

-This reference plays the role of a lower bound on dissipation in `r` for a given temperature and logical irreversibility.
+This quantity has the same units as `d_diss(m; r)` and is interpreted as the minimal dissipation rate compatible with Landauer style bounds at the given temperature and erasure rate.

 We define an admissible encoding class for Q129 as follows.